Atomic bombings of Hiroshima and Nagasaki: Reportage

 Wilfred Burchett was also one of the first Western journalists to visit Hiroshima after the bombing.
 He arrived alone by train from Tokyo on 2 September, defying the traveling ban put in place on Western correspondents.
 Burchett's dispatch, "The Atomic Plague", was printed by the Daily Express newspaper in London on 5 September 1945.
 The reports from Nakashima and Burchett informed the public for the first time of the gruesome effects of radiation and nuclear fallout—radiation burns and radiation poisoning, sometimes lasting more than thirty days after the blast.
 Burchett especially noted that people were dying "horribly" after bleeding from orifices, and their flesh would rot away from the injection holes where vitamin A was administered, to no avail.

 The New York Times then apparently reversed course and ran a front-page story by Bill Lawrence confirming the existence of a terrifying affliction in Hiroshima, where many had symptoms such as hair loss and vomiting blood before dying.
 Lawrence had gained access to the city as part of a press junket promoting the U.S. Army Air Force.
-Some reporters were horrified by the scene, however, referring to what they saw as a "death laboratory" littered with "human guinea pigs".
+Some reporters were horrified by the scene, referring to what they saw as a "death laboratory" littered with "human guinea pigs".
 General MacArthur found the reporting to have turned from good PR into bad PR and threatened to court martial the entire group.
 He withdrew Burchett's press accreditation and expelled the journalist from the occupation zones.
 The authorities also accused him of being under the sway of Japanese propaganda and later suppressed another story, on the Nagasaki bombing, by George Weller of the Chicago Daily News.
 Less than a week after his New York Times story was published, Lawrence also backtracked and dismissed the reports on radiation sickness as Japanese efforts to undermine American morale.

 A member of the United States Strategic Bombing Survey, Lieutenant Daniel A. McGovern, arrived in September 1945 to document the effects of the bombing of Japan.
 He used a film crew to document the effects of the bombings in early 1946.
 The film crew shot 90000 ft of film, resulting in a three-hour documentary titled The Effects of the Atomic Bombs Against Hiroshima and Nagasaki.
 The documentary included images from hospitals, burned-out buildings and cars, and rows of skulls and bones on the ground.
 It was classified "secret" for the next 22 years.

 Motion picture company Nippon Eigasha started sending cameramen to Nagasaki and Hiroshima in September 1945.
 On 24 October 1945, a U.S. military policeman stopped a Nippon Eigasha cameraman from continuing to film in Nagasaki.
 All Nippon Eigashas reels were confiscated by the American authorities, but they were requested by the Japanese government, and declassified.
 The public release of film footage of the city post-attack, and some research about the effects of the attack, was restricted during the occupation of Japan, but the Hiroshima-based magazine, Chugoku Bunka, in its first issue published on 10 March 1946, devoted itself to detailing the damage from the bombing.